MicrosoftDocs/bot-docs/articles/bot-service-manage-channels.md

 A channel is a connection between communication applications and a bot.
 A bot, registered with Azure, uses channels to facilitate the communication with users.

-You can configure a bot to connect to any of the standard channels such as Alexa, Cortana, Facebook Messenger, Slack and so on.
+You can configure a bot to connect to any of the standard channels such as Alexa, Cortana, Facebook Messenger, and Slack.
 For more information, see [Bot channels registration](bot-service-quickstart-registration.md).

 In addition to the provided channels, you can also connect a bot to your communication application using **Direct Line** as the channel.